 PAM clustering (Algorithm 2) is the most classical implementation of the k-medoids clustering algorithm [21].
-In contrast to kmeans, PAM selects a caller as the center of cluster.
+In contrast to k-means, PAM selects a caller as the center of cluster.
 This enables us to use variate dissimilarity measures other than Euclidean distance as step 6 in Algorithm 2.

 Here, we introduce the other dissimilarity measure, Random Forests (RF) dissimilarity.
 RF is one of the ensemble decision tree-based classifiers [7].
 The reason why we introduce RF dissimilarity is that RF considers the importance of features during tree construction.
 Although RF is originally a classification algorithm, RF outputs the similarity among callers while constructing decision trees and thus we can leverage the similarity as a dissimilarity measurement.
-RF constructs as many as T decision trees like Fig. 2 and uses randomly selected $M{try}$ out of $N{features}$ features as the split criterion.
-The intuition of finding RF similarity is that if the two feature vectors of caller i and caller j are input into the root of a decision tree and both land in the same leaf node, we can see that both are similar to a certain extent and $S{i,i}$ , which is the similarity between caller i and caller j, is increased by one.
+RF constructs as many as T decision trees like Fig. 2 and uses randomly selected M{try} out of $N{features}$ features as the split criterion.
+The intuition of finding RF similarity is that if the two feature vectors of caller i and caller j are input into the root of a decision tree and both land in the same leaf node, we can see that both are similar to a certain extent and $S{i,j}$, which is the similarity between caller i and caller j, is increased by one.
 At the end of the forest construction, the each similarity is output and normalized by the number of trees.
-Thus we can obtain a similarity-matrix among inspected callers, and each element $S{i,i}$ takes a [0, 1] value.
-Then the dissimilarity among caller i and j is obtained as $\sqrt{1 - S{i,j}}$ .
-Since we can only obtain unlabeled data as shown in Table 3, the problem is how to construct decision trees without labeled data.
-The recent works Refs.
-[7] and [22] introduce how to construct RF trees without labeled data.
-The idea is to label given callers as class 1 and generate "synthetic" callers from the given callers which are labeled as class 2.
-The synthetic data are used to generate as many as Ncallers by randomly sampling from the product of the empirical marginal distributions of the features.
-In Fig. 2, the bar plots underneath the figure indicate the ratio of the class 1 to the class 2 callers who land in the terminal node.
-In constructing a decision tree, since the feature which is the most distinctive split criterion is selected at each node, the dissimilarity obtained by RF implicitly weighs each feature according to the importance of classification.
+Thus we can obtain a

+Fig. 2 Example of a decision tree.